 Kapama GR can get uncomfortably hot in summer, between October and April.
 These months tend to see the most rain – the combination of heat and moisture make for sticky conditions.
-In contrast, little rain falls during winter, from May to September, and the temperature hovers around an agreeable 27°C.
+In contrast, little rain falls during winter, from May to September, and the temperature hovers around an agreeable 27°C/81°F.

 Best Time to Visit

-As the vegetation shrinks back in the Dry season (May to September), and wildlife hang around the few remaining water sources, this is the best time for viewing animals.
+As the vegetation shrinks back in the Dry season (May to September), and wildlife hangs around the few remaining water sources, this is the best time for viewing animals.
 Activities may be interrupted during the stormy, rainy season (October to April), although birders will appreciate the chance to see migratory species.

 Want to Visit Kapama GR?